mamolinux/leaptime-manager/README.md

 	</a>
 </p>

 Aiming to be an all-in-one, friendly to new-users, GUI based backup manager for Debian/Ubuntu based systems.
-The main purpose of this application is to help user backup and restore every component on a Debian/Ubuntu based system ergonimically, elegantly and separately.
+The main purpose of this application is to help user backup and restore every component on a Debian/Ubuntu based system ergonomically, elegantly and separately.

 ## ToDo List
 **Software:**